 Send your questions and concerns to firstname.lastname@example.org

-Ayurveda traditionally uses certain oils for oilpulling, Dr.Karach recommended sunfloweroil, an alternative recommended oil is only sesame oil.
+Ayurveda traditionally recommended certain oils for oilpulling, Dr.Karach recommended sunfloweroil, an alternative recommended oil is only sesame oil.

 People will have somewhat different experiences with different oils.
 You can experiment, trying

-a longer or shorter time, and doing it more or less often.
+a longer or shorter duration, and doing it more or less often.
 The limiting factor for many people is

 Sesame oil is more warming than other oils and may be more gently detoxifying than other oils that are “colder” energetically.
 It has a somewhat strong sesame flavor, which is a familiar food taste for most people.
 Sunflower oil has a milder taste if you prefer that.